What are file formats? What are the common Hadoop file format features? Which format should you be using?

 When processing Big data, the cost required to store such data is more (Hadoop stores data redundantly to achieve fault tolerance).
 Along with the storage cost, processing the data comes with CPU, Network, IO costs, etc..
 As the data increases, the cost for processing and storage increases too.

-The various Hadoop file formats have evolved to ease these issues across a number of use cases.
+The various Hadoop file formats have evolved in data engineering solutions to ease these issues across a number of use cases.

 Choosing an appropriate file format can have some significant benefits: